My Therapeutic Approaches and Services

 Soldiers on Gulliver3.jpg

 First, my practice is based on a caring, receptive, empathic therapeutic relationship.
 I consider you to be the expert in your life and life experiences.
 I can accompany you as a guide or companion and help you see or feel the experiences from a different perspective.
 Possibly, your inner conflict is too great to put into words.
 Or, on the other hand, you might have talked and talked about your troubles until you feel like you are going in circles, and still nothing seems to be changing.
-An arts-based approach to therapy is another way of addressing challenging life issues.
+An arts-based approach to therapy is another way of addressing challenging life issues, since it accesses wisdom and knowledge stored in other parts of the brain and body other than the cognitive part of our brains.

-In a typical session, you might start with briefly discussing the issue that first brought you to therapy, or a new conflict that has cropped up and is stressing you out at the moment.
+In a typical session, you might start with briefly discussing the issue that first brought you to therapy, or a new conflict that has cropped up and causing distress.
 We give the problem some space by stepping away into an artistic activity.
-This allows you to get away from focussing on the pain, and have a chance to play around with materials and images in a nonverbal way.
+This allows you to get away from focussing on the pain, and have a chance to experiment with materials and images in a nonverbal way.
 This time allows your unconscious a chance to approach the issue from a completely different angle, while working with the arts helps you express things that you might not know how to express in words.
 As the therapist, I do not analyze or explain your artwork to you; rather I help you have a relationship to your own artwork and artistic process.
-After a period of creative work and play, we explore the images that have arisen to see what message, surprise or insight they might bring to you about your life.
+After a period of creative work or play, we explore the images that have arisen to see what message, surprise or insight they might bring to you about your life, and resources that you have to help in your approach the presenting problem with more resiliency, flexibility, creative solutions, and a greater sense of self.
 This is an empowering process of self-discovery.

 “The creative arts have an inherent capacity to heal the psyche” Steven Levine